Managing Emotions: How To Get Them Under Control

 Pay attention to causes and responses

-Once you know how to identify what emotion you're feeling, you need to start learning what your normal responses are.
-The journal that we just talked about is an effective way to help you do this.
-By tracking your feelings and responses, you can begin to see what areas could use a little improvement.
+Once you know how to identify what emotion you're feeling, you can begin to identify what your normal responses are.
+A journal could be an effective method for tracking your feelings and responses.
+By noticing patterns and habits, you can begin to undo and repair negative thought cycles.

 Besides your responses, journaling can help you learn to identify what causes some of your more intense or extreme emotions and responses.
-If you can find out what upsets you, you will start doing a better job of catching your emotions before they are out of control.
+If you can find out what upsets you, you can start catching your emotions before they get more difficult to control.

 Understanding the power of your thoughts

 These thoughts can spiral out of control and contribute to unhealthy thought processes.
 And, this can work for any emotion; it doesn't have to be sadness.
-If we allow our emotions to control our thoughts, then it's likely that we will go the extremes in our thinking.
+For example, a good mood could lead us to experience overly optimistic thoughts and inaccurate ways of thinking as well.

-But if you are aware of this, you can stop the cycle.
+But if you are aware of the separation between your emotions and your thoughts, you can stop the cycle.
 Instead of letting your emotions be in control, you can put your thoughts in control.
 You can purposefully choose what you're going to think about.
 So, if you feel sad and lonely, you can choose to think something like, "I am loved and cared for.
 I can enjoy this time on my own."

 Understanding that your emotions can lie to you

-Your emotions aren't always accurate for the situation.
-This is why you don't want to allow them to be in control.
+Your emotions may not always be accurate for the situation.
+This is why you may not want to allow them to be in control.
 An example of this is fear.
-This emotion holds many people back from doing the things that they want to accomplish in life.
-They feel fear, but there isn't something threatening that's happening to them.
+This emotion can hold many people back from doing the things that they might want to accomplish in life.
+They may feel fear even when there isn't something threatening that's happening to them.

-When you understand that your emotions are not always telling you the truth, it's even more motivation to start choosing your thoughts and allowing them to impact your emotions instead of the other way around.
+When you understand that your emotions may not always be telling you the truth, it's even more motivation to start choosing your thoughts and allowing them to impact your emotions instead of the other way around.

 Getty/Vadym Pastukh